 Jeffrey Arnold - 608-294-1952 - Training and development of professional careers in Opera, Concert and Lyric Theater.

 Raymond Bradford - 414-272-5694 - I have been directing and teaching in Milwaukee for 27 years.
 I direct shows around the area, and have been the artistic director of Bay Players in Whitefish Bay for many years.
-I have taught for the Lydell Recreation Department.
-I like to coach actors on their audition scenes, and prepare their monologues for an audition.
+I have taught for the Lydell Recreation Department, and I also taught acting for Nicolet Schools.
+I like to coach actors on their audition scenes and help prepare their monologues for an audition.
 I can also teach acting.
-I like to offer my classes at my place, or will travel if in the Milwaukee area.
-I offer my acting help as Pay-What-You-Can!
-So it is PWYC.
-Leave a message at 414-272-5694 or contact him at email@example.com.
+I offer my classes at my place, or will travel if you are in the Milwaukee area.
+Reasonable rates, call to discuss costs, based on the length of the class and location.
+Leave a message at 414-272-5694 or contact me at firstname.lastname@example.org.

 Sarah Breckenridge - 608-238-8681 - Scottish Highland Dancing, group and private lessons for competitive and performance work.
 Children to adult.
 Also available for performances and workshops.
 Or contact her at: email@example.com